adheesh1408/Product-Funnel-Analytics/README.md

 ### 3. Python (Revenue Simulation)
-- Built a standalone notebook (`Revenue_Optimization_Model_Enhanced.ipynb`) to estimate how much revenue could increase with small funnel improvements.
+- Built a standalone notebook(attached) to estimate how much revenue could increase with small funnel improvements.
 - Simulated +5%, +10%, and +15% efficiency boosts across stages.
 - Visualized projected daily revenue lift with clear tables and charts.